Killinskillz69/Nineteen69-paystring.crypto.com-/White-Paper.md

 3. The mining power distribution may end up radically inegalitarian in practice.
 4. Speculators, political enemies and crazies whose utility function includes causing harm to the network do exist, and they can cleverly set up contracts where their cost is much lower than the cost paid by other verifying nodes.

-(1) provides a tendency for the miner to include fewer transactions, and (2) increases `NC`; hence, these two effects at least partially cancel each other out.
-(3) and (4) are the major issue; to solve them we simply institute a floating cap: no block can have more operations than `BLK_LIMIT_FACTOR` times the long-term exponential moving average.
+(1) provides a tendency for the miner to include fewer transactions, and (2) increases `NC`; hence, these two effects at least partially cancel each other out.<sup>[How?](https://github.com/ethereum/wiki/issues/447#issuecomment-316972260)</sup> (3) and (4) are the major issue; to solve them we simply institute a floating cap: no block can have more operations than `BLK_LIMIT_FACTOR` times the long-term exponential moving average.
 Specifically:

     blk.oplimit = floor((blk.parent.oplimit * (EMAFACTOR - 1) + floor(parent.opcount * BLK_LIMIT_FACTOR)) / EMA_FACTOR)